Ballon d'Or: Pick your winner of the 2019 prize

 Luka Modric picked up the prize last year but, with the Real Madrid man not in contention this time, it looks set to be an intriguing battle for the coveted award.

-Could Cristiano Ronaldo win it for a seventh time - or will his old rival Lionel Messi pull level with him on six awards at the ceremony on December 2?
+Could Cristiano Ronaldo win it for a sixth time and overtake his old rival Lionel Messi, who has won the award five times, on December 2?

 Liverpool's Champions League winners Mohamed Salah, Sadio Mane, Alisson, Georginio Wijnaldum, Roberto Firmino and Virgil van Dijk will also be in the mix, along with Premier League champions Raheem Sterling, Sergio Aguero, Bernardo Silva, Riyad Mahrez and Kevin De Bruyne from Manchester City.